zzzprojects/docs/learndapper.com/pages/bulk-operations/bulk-update.md

 ---
 title: Dapper Bulk Update
 description: The Dapper Plus BulkUpdate method allows executing bulk updates in a single database call.
-Performance can be improved by up 5000% and more.
+Performance can be improved by up to 5000% and more.
 canonical: /bulk-operations/bulk-update
 status: Published
-lastmod: 2025-06-15
+lastmod: 2025-07-10
 ---

 # Bulk Updating Data With Dapper